- Books, Literature, and Writing»

 The Great Gummy Bear Heist - A True Story

-Gummy Bears Identified an Otherwise Anonymous Criminal!
+Gummy Bears Helped Identify an Anonymous and Extremely Dangerous Criminal!

 Everyone is entitled to a defense in this country, no matter how heinous the crime they are accused of, no matter how strong the evidence against them.